Skip to content

 A.E.
 Housman, The Lent Lily

 Do not be intimidated by those leaves!
 They are just straight stitches really and actually quite simple to stitch, it just takes some time.
-The finished size is a little larger than A5, and looks beautiful framed.
+The finished embroidery is roughly 14cm / 5 1/2″ square, and looks beautiful framed in this antique French frame.
+Sometimes I have these for sale in The Rummage Room.

 Download my ‘Favourite Stitch’ cards free of charge here, or visit the new RSN Stitchbank a fabulous new online resource for anyone wanting to learn a new stitch.